pmorissette/bt/docs/source/intro.rst

                            bt.algos.SelectAll(),
                            bt.algos.WeighEqually(),
                            bt.algos.Rebalance()])

-Finally, we will create a **Backtest**, which is the logical combination of a strategy with a data set.
+Finally, we will create a :class:`Backtest <bt.backtest.Backtest>`, which is the logical combination of a strategy with a data set.

 Once this is done, we can run the backtest and analyze the results.

 .. code:: python

     # create a backtest and run it
     test = bt.Backtest(s, data)
     res = bt.run(test)

 Now we can analyze the results of our backtest.
-The **Result** object is a thin wrapper around **ffn.GroupStats** that adds some helper methods.
+The :object:`Result <bt.backtest.Result>` object is a thin wrapper around `ffn.GroupStats <http://pmorissette.github.io/ffn/ffn.html#ffn.core.GroupStats>`__ that adds some helper methods.

 .. code:: python

     # first let's see an equity curve